How gun control and gay rights became key to selling jeans

 Taking Gen Z’s Pulse

-It was a bold move for the brand, which still operates a thousand stores throughout the country, many in Red State havens like Hoover, Alabama and Minot, North Dakota, where gun lovers rule.
+It was a bold move for the brand, which still operates 1,000 stores throughout the country, many in red state havens like Hoover, Alabama, and Minot, North Dakota, where gun lovers rule.
 On Instagram, it was clear the brand had alienated some.
 “Stay out of politics, and do what you’re good at… selling clothes,” wrote user “heyitzjim” underneath the brand’s March for Our Lives post.
-“Many are using these terrible events as a means to justify ending the second amendment instead of looking at the root of the problem.”
+“Many are using these terrible events as a means to justify ending the Second Amendment instead of looking at the root of the problem.”

 While the brand hasn’t tracked exactly how many customers it may have lost by taking political stances, it’s fully aware that it is angering some–not only on guns but also for supporting the LGBTQ community.